 Here’s a video we made of our Tortuguero trip.

-We really enjoyed our time on the Tortuguero overnight package.
+We really enjoyed our time on the Tortuguero tour package.
 The first time we did a one night, two day and the second time we stayed for four nights with Pachira.

 Pros